gwastro/pycbc/docs/workflow/pycbc_make_coinc_workflow.rst

 On the Invocation Details page there is information about the command line arguments, executable path, CPU time, wall clock time, etc.

+In certain cases, the pegasus monitor daemon may crash and this could result in invalid or nonsensical information on the dashboard (e.g. a cumulative computing time of None).
+This problem can be solved by running ``pegasus-plots`` on the workflow directory: the command should tell you what to do.
+Typically this will be running ``pegasus-monitord`` in replay mode (see its man page).

 -----------------------------
 Pegasus Analyzer
 -----------------------------

-The `pegeasus analyzer <http://pegasus.isi.edu/wms/docs/trunk/cli-pegasus-analyzer.php>`_ is a command-line tool for reporting sucessful and failed jobs.
+The `pegasus analyzer <http://pegasus.isi.edu/wms/docs/trunk/cli-pegasus-analyzer.php>`_ is a command-line tool for reporting sucessful and failed jobs.

 To run ``pegasus_analyzer`` on your workflow, type::